jboss-developer/jboss-brms-quickstarts/decision-table/README.md

 This project demonstrates how to use BRMS to deploy modules that contain model classes and rules based on Decision Tables.

 The `DriverProfile`, `CarProfile` and `PriceQuotation` classes are defined in a BRMS Kmodule that is added to the project with the following dependency: `org.jboss.quickstarts.brms:decision-table:6.1.0`.
-It is available on the the git repository: <https://github.com/jboss-developer/jboss-brms-repository.git>.
+It is available in this git repository: <https://github.com/jboss-developer/jboss-brms-repository.git>.
 This module imports the Decision Table rules.

-All rules for this BRMS Quickstart are defined in a  `rules.xsl` spreadsheet, located in the root folder of this quickstart, are imported into the BRMS server.
+The rules for this BRMS quickstart are defined in the `rules.xsl` spreadsheet, which is located in the root folder of this quickstart.
+You import these rules into the BRMS server during the deployment process below.

-The `DecisionTableTest` tests each rule defined in the Decision Table.
+The `DecisionTableTest` class tests each rule defined in the Decision Table.

 This quickstart does not contain a user interface layer.